WebberZone/top-10/readme.txt

 Includes a sidebar widget to display the popular posts.
 And, all settings can be configured from within your WordPress Admin area itself!
 You can choose to disable tracking of author visits on their own posts.

 = Features =
-* Counts daily and total page views on single posts and pages
+* **Page counter**:Counts daily and total page views on single posts, pages and *custom post types*
-* Display the count on the single posts and/or pages.
-Customize the text that can be displayed
+* **Display the count**: Customize the text that can be displayed
-* Display a list of daily and/or overall popular posts by page count.
-You can choose how many posts are to be displayed
+* **Show off popular posts**: Display a list of daily and/or overall popular posts by page count.
+You can choose how many posts are to be displayed plus loads of other customisation options
+* **Widget ready**: Sidebar widgets available for daily popular and overall popular posts.
+Highly customizable widgets to control what you want to display in the list of posts
+* **Customisable output**:
+	* Output wrapped in CSS classes that allows you to style the list.
+You can enter your custom CSS styles from within WordPress Admin area under "Custom Styles"
+	* Pick your own HTML tags to use for displaying the output in case you don't prefer the default `list` format
-* Thumbnail support
+* **Thumbnail support**
 	* Support for WordPress post thumbnails
 	* Auto-extract the first image in your post to be displayed as a thumbnail
 	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
-	* Use timthumb to resize images
+	* Use timthumb to crop and resize images
-* Sidebar widgets available for daily popular and overall popular posts
-* Exclude posts from select categories from appearing in the top posts list
+* **Exclusions**: Exclude posts from select categories from appearing in the top posts list.
+Also exclude posts by ID from appearing in the list
-* View list of daily and/or overall popular posts from within the dashboard
+* **Admin interface**: View list of daily and/or overall popular posts from within the dashboard.
+Top 10 will also add two sortable columns to your All Posts and All Pages pages in your WordPress Admin area
-* Output wrapped in CSS classes that allows you to style the list.
-You can enter your custom CSS styles from within WordPress Admin area
-* Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format
-* Clean uninstall if you choose to delete the plugin from within WP-Admin, but why would you?
+* **Clean uninstall**: If you choose to delete the plugin from within WP-Admin, the plugin will remove all its data.
+But why would you?
-* Works with caching plugins like WP-Super-Cache, W3 Total Cache or Quick Cache
+* **Works with caching plugins** like WP-Super-Cache, W3 Total Cache or Quick Cache

 == Screenshots ==